-Protocol: Defines a common series of rules, signals and conventions that allow different kinds of computers and applications to communicate over a network.
+Protocol: A common series of rules, signals, and conventions that allow different kinds of computers and applications to communicate over a network.
 One of the most common protocols for networks is called Transmission Control Protocol/Internet Protocol (TCP/IP).

 Protodigital: Primitive or first-generation digital.
 Applied as an adjective to systems, software, documents, or ways of thinking.
 The term was first used in music to refer to early computer synthesizers that attempted to mimic the sound of traditional musical instruments and to early jazz compositions written on computers with that instrumentation in mind.
-In electronic discovery, this term is most often applied to systems or ways of thinking that - on the surface - appear to embrace digital technology, but attempt to equate Electronically Stored Information to paper records, ignoring the unique attributes of ESI.
-When someone says, "What's the big deal with e-discovery?
+In eDiscovery, this term is most often applied to systems or ways of thinking that on the surface-appear to embrace digital technology, but attempt to equate electronically stored information to paper records, ignoring the unique attributes of ESI.
+When someone says, "What's the big deal with eDiscovery?
 Sure we have a lot of email.
-You just print it all out and produce it like you used to"; that is an example of protodigital thinking.
-When someone says, "We embrace electronic discovery.
-We scan everything to .PDF before we produce it"; that person is engaged in protodigital thinking - attempting to fit Electronically Stored Information into the paper discovery paradigm.
+You just print it all out and produce it like you used to," that is an example of protodigital thinking.
+Likewise, when someone says, "We embrace electronic discovery.
+We scan everything to PDF before we produce it," that person is engaged in protodigital thinking - attempting to fit electronically stored information into the paper discovery paradigm.